subramanyammolleti/subramanyammolleti.github.io/_posts/2015-01-23-access-whatsapp-in-web-browser.md

 permalink: "access-whatsapp-in-web-browser"
 ---

 *Hi!
 People* Now, WhatsApp can be connected on web browser too, with a Google Chrome browser(Ya!
-Only Chrome, You must be knowing why it is only Chrome).
+Only Chrome).
 Well This would be very helpful to the people who will be working on a PC and takes their phones and send replies to their WhatsApp messages all the time when they get a message.

 Things to do to use WhatsApp on Chrome.